This guide is aimed at people who are thinking about setting up their own Alaveteli website in a new jurisdiction.

-Before you get started, for inspiration, take a look at some of the existing Alaveteli websites, like Informata Zyrtare (Kosovo), AskTheEU (EU), or WhatDoTheyKnow (UK).
+For inspiration, take a look at some of the existing Alaveteli websites, like tuderechoasaber.es (Spain), AskTheEU (U), or WhatDoTheyKnow (UK).
 These sites all use the Alaveteli software, plus their own custom themes installed on top to make them look different.

-The process of getting your own Alaveteli website up and running could take anywhere from 1 day to 3 months, depending on the scale of your ambition for customising the software, your access to technical skills, and your available time.
-Here’s how we suggest going about it:
+The process of getting your own Alaveteli website up and running could take anywhere from one day to three months, depending on the scale of your ambition for customising the software, your access to technical skills, and your available time.

 You’re unlikely to be able to get much done on your own.
 You will need translators, people to hunt down email addresses of authorities, possibly a designer, and preferably a technical expert to help with customisations.
 Read through this guide first, and think about the skills you will need to successfully launch and maintain the website.